bjackman/locali-ci/CHAOS.md

 MEDICATION PRIOR TO ENTRY PLEASE DO NOT FEED THE BULLET POINTS PLEASE AVOID EYE CONTACT WITH THE UNPUNCTUATED ALLCAPS INTRODUCTION

-According to whoever wrote this file, this code needs Rust >= 1.80. crates.io seems to disagree, probably it's right and this file is wrong.

 To run this as a low priority on Linux, try prefixing the command with `chrt -i 0` which will run it as `SCHED_IDLE`. `nice -n 19` isn't really enough because you probably have [autogroups](https://man7.org/linux/man-pages/man7/sched.7.html) enabled.
 To run